 - Additional indicators of academic potential

-While the program is designed for students entering from high school,current Triton College students are sometimes accepted, but must meet these two criteria:
+While the program is designed for students entering from high school, current Triton College students are sometimes accepted, but must meet these criteria:

 - A minimum 3.5 G.P.A.

-Current students should have placed at college level English upon entrance to Triton, and have no more than one 'W' (withdraw) grade.
+Current students must have placed at college level English upon entrance to Triton, and have no more than one 'W' (withdraw) grade.

 This is an academically rigorous program that welcomes highly motivated students who are looking for a course of study leading to an associate degree and excellent opportunities to transfer to competitive four-year colleges and universities.